All pilots need to complete a flight plan before takeoff.

 Technologically advanced data collection can help save time and labor costs by avoiding some data collection practices.
 Using GIS mapping capabilities, an airport can keep all project specific data, including photos, daily inspections, permit compliance records and other important data saved in the cloud.
 This gives all project team members, including field staff, design engineers and planners and the sponsor real time access to the data.
 The data can be presented on interactive online displays and used to generate daily, weekly or monthly reports to share with key stakeholders.

 With a proper flight plan, pilots and their passengers are well on their way to a safe arrival at their destination.
 To accomplish your airport’s vision, create a similar step-by-step process using the key elements presented in this article, including:

-Shawn leads SEH’s airport planning and design group in Minnesota, North Dakota, South Dakota and Iowa.
+Shawn McMahon, PE* leads SEH’s airport planning and design group in Minnesota, North Dakota, South Dakota and Iowa.
 He’s also an airport engineer, project manager and SEH pilot.
 Prior to joining SEH, Shawn served as a C-17A Globemaster aircraft commander and instructor pilot in the U.S. Air Force.
 Collectively, these experiences provide Shawn a unique perspective, expertise and experience to his project management and design.
-This also empower him to provide project teams with a balanced technical approach coupled with a pilot and airfield user perspective.
+This also empowers him to provide project teams with a balanced technical approach coupled with a pilot and airfield user perspective.